Creating my first signature request

-NB: Ticking the "Save in the contact list" box will mean that you won’t have to re-create the contact information if you invite this contact to sign another document later on without having to repeat this step.
+NB: Ticking the "Save in the contact list" box allows you to save your contacts details so you can invite them to sign another document later on without having to repeat this step.

 Add the documents which need to be signed

 This step consists to upload document(s) that the signer needs to sign.
 The document has to be in a PDF format in order to be uploaded to the app.
 This can be done as follows:

-Now that the document has been uploaded to the platform, you can now place the signature spaces on the document.
+Once that the document has been uploaded to the platform, you can now place the signature blocks on the document.
 You need to mark out where the signatures will appear on the document, once the signer has signed the document.

 NB: It is possible to add several signature blocks on one or more pages of the document.

-Once the signer has been added and the document has been imported with the signature spaces in this document, all you need to do is define the details of the procedure to complete the process:
+Once the signer has been added and the document has been imported with the signature block in this document, all you need to do is define the details of the procedure to complete the process: